PotapovAnton-gif/disc_bot/Readme.md

 }

 users.yml = {

     user_id_trello : "@discrod_username"

 }

 db.yml = {

     last_activity = "" - str
     quan_cards = 0 - int

 }

+# usage

+run following commands to start your bot in docker

+run : sudo docker build -t your_name_of_image /your/path/to/disc_bot

+run : sudo docker run -d --name your_name_of_container your_name_of_image

+For questions write to me at:

+tg : @JastAnt
+email: antpotapov2019@gmail.com